Snacks & Appetizers 10 mins

 • In a food processor combine walnuts and almonds.
 Blend until they are ground into fine pieces but don't careful to not blend too much or you will have a nut butter.

-• Add in dates, cocoa powder, and salt and blend until combined.
+• Add in dates, cocoa powder, vanilla extract and salt and blend until combined.

 • Use a small spoon or an ice cream scooper to form into 1-inch balls.
 Roll in the palms of your hand to create small balls.
 They are ready to eat right away!